Comic Strip: Hi and Lois

 - Long Runner Tech Marches On

-- Meaningful Name: Hi and Lois ("high and low"); oldest son Chip ("chip off the old block"); younger children Dot and Ditto (twins - "ditto" means "copy of"); Trixie ("full of tricks")
+- Meaningful Name: Hi and Lois ("high and low"); oldest son Chip ("chip off the old block"); baby Trixie ("full of tricks"); younger children Dot and Ditto ("ditto" means "copy of", which either refers to his twin sister or his father — Ditto's real name is Hiram Jr); boozehound neighbor Thirsty Thurston.

 - Name and Name